johnzxcvbnm/Adi/unit_1/w01d02/instructor_notes/TERMINAL_NAVIGATION.md

 # Terminal Navigation

-## Lesson Objectives

-_After this lesson, students will be able to:_

-1. Describe basic aspects of how classes will work
-1. Download and install software necessary for the class
 1. Open Terminal
 1. Describe what a command line interface is
 1. Describe the state of the current directory